-However, some CMSs have a slight edge over the rest of the competition because of the usability of the software.
-Some are just easier to install, use and extend, thanks to some thoughtful planning by the lead developers.
-Here are 10 of the most usable CMSs on the web to use in your next project.
+However, some examples of CMSs (or content management systems) have a slight edge over the rest of the competition because of the usability of the software.
+Some are just easier to install, use, and extend, thanks to some thoughtful planning by the lead developers.

-For those users not familiar with HTML or other markup language, a WYSIWYG editor is provided straight out of the box.
-The backend layout is streamlined and intuitive, and a new user should be able to easily find their way around the administration section.
-Wordpres also comes with built-in image and multimedia uploading support.
+For those users not familiar with HTML or other markup languages, a WYSIWYG editor is provided straight out of the box.
+The back-end layout is streamlined and intuitive, and a new user should be able to easily find their way around the administration section.
+WordPress also comes with built-in image and multimedia uploading support.

-For developers, the theming language is fairly simple and straightforward, as well the Plugin API.
+For developers, the theming language and the Plugin API are fairly simple and straightforward.

 Drupal is another CMS that has a very large, active community.
 Instead of focusing on blogging as a platform, Drupal is more of a pure CMS.
-A plain installation comes with a ton of optional modules that can add lots of interesting features like forums, user blogs, OpenID, profiles and more.
-It's trivial to create a site with social features with a simple install of Drupal.
-In fact, with a few 3rd party modules you can create some interesting site clones with little effort.
+A plain installation comes with a ton of optional modules that can add lots of interesting features like forums, user blogs, OpenID, profiles, and more.
+It's easy to create a site with social features with a simple install of Drupal, and it offers some useful third-party modules.